 Acoustic Suspension Enclosure: The four 6.5-inch Cerametallic cone woofers and 1.75-inch titanium diaphragm compression driver are mounted in a sealed enclosure for tight, accurate sound.
 The sealed cabinet features increased baffle ribbing around the horn mouth and woofers to dramatically improve acoustics across the sonic range.
 The sealed enclosure features an MDF cabinet finished with a beautiful furniture-grade wood veneer and an aluminum front baffle.
 The RC-64's rigid cabinet offers improved internal cross-bracing to minimize panel vibrations that can color sound.

-Magnetic Grille: The center channel loudspeaker features a removable magnetic grille which easily snaps into place over its cast-aluminum front baffle.
+Detachable Grille: The center channel loudspeaker features a removable grille which easily snaps into place over its cast-aluminum front baffle.
 The speaker can be used with or without its grille in place.

 Dual Binding Posts: The center channel speaker has two sets of binding posts connected by jumpers.
 Using the dual binding posts, you can bi-amp or bi-wire the speakers.
 The binding post terminals will accept banana plugs (single only), pin-connectors, spade-connectors, and bare wire.

 Magnetically Shielded: The Klipsch RC-64 II center channel loudspeaker is magnetically shielded to prevent video interference.

 Placement: The RC-64 II should be centered directly above or below your video screen.
 If necessary, you can place the speaker on an optional floor stand in front of and below the screen that elevates it to the correct height.
 Ideally, however, the speaker's front baffle should be flush with the front of the screen.

 Rubber Feet: The center channel speaker comes with six self-adhesive rubber feet to secure the speaker in place and prevent any damage to your stand's or shelf's surface.